jaevibing/npf/README.md

 4. Enter the interval of packets sent (1 default) Setting the number lower will increase packets sent a second, higher will decrease packets sent a second.
 The lower the number the more bandwith you require for an attack.
 5. Press start, a message will pop up when it starts.
 6. Enjoy :)
+## Anti-Virus Warnings
+Your computer may have a warning for the file.
+It may even say it's a virus.
+These are false positives as I don't have a license to sign my code with and the fact that the app is not widespread.
+If your antivirus presents a warning, it is a false positive.
+If all else fails, build the app in Visual Studio yourself.